python/cpython/Doc/library/stdtypes.rst

 .. method:: str.removesuffix(suffix, /)

-   If the string ends with the suffix, return ``string[:len(string)-len(suffix)]``.
+   If the string ends with the *suffix* string, return ``string[:len(string)-len(suffix)]``.
 Otherwise, return a copy of the original string::